bahrus/xtal-element/README.md

 I am hoping that the [custom state pseudo class proposal](https://www.chromestatus.com/feature/6537562418053120) will continue to gain some momentum, which empowers developers with some of the same machinery available to browser vendors when they implement internal components.
 If it does, XtalRoomWithAView will certainly take advantage of that promising sounding feature.

-For now, XtalRoomWithAView also conveys state changes via data-* attributes.
+For now, XtalRoomWithAView also conveys state changes via data-* attributes, so that styling effects can be put into place.
 The attribute changes will likely be removed once (if?) the proposal above lands[TODO].

 XtalRoomWithAView also supports something that may only be applicable 33.7% of the time.
 Recall that XtalElement sees a strong case for separating initialization from updating, as far as rendering.
 Likewise, sometimes what you need to retrieve originally may differ from what needs to be retrieved subsequently.